erysdren/trenchbroom-pov-ray/README.md

 1. Place the [`POV-Ray`](/POV-Ray/) folder in your TrenchBroom games directory.
 2. Setup the game configuration to point to the appropriate tools (`tb2pov.py` and `povray`).
-3. Build a map and render it!
+3. Build a map.
+4. Use the TrenchBroom "Compile" dialog to automatically export and render the scene!

 ## Notes

+- Textures must be in PNG format.
-- Textures must be copied to the `scenes` folder for POV-Ray to pick them up.
+- Textures must be copied to the `scenes` folder for POV-Ray to find them.

 ## License